riok/mapperly/docs/docs/contributing/index.md

 ## Code of Conduct

-Help us keep OpenThread open and inclusive.
+Help us keep Mapperly open and inclusive.
 Please read and follow our [code of conduct](https://github.com/riok/mapperly/blob/main/CODE_OF_CONDUCT.md).

 ## Got a question or problem?